KenKundert/assimilate/doc/monitoring.rst

 a repository is an arbitrary string but should be very concise and must be unique.
 It is included in the email that is sent when problems occur to identify the backup source.
-It is a good idea for it to contain both the host name and the source directory being backed up.
+It is a good idea for it to contain both the host name and the name of the config or the source directory being backed up.

 The dictionary for each repository may contain the following fields:

 *config*:
     The name of a local *Assimilate* config.
 Used primarily for local client repositories, in which case it specifies a normal *Assimilate* config.
-It also can be specified for remote repositories, in which case it specifies the name of an *Assimilate overdue* config.
+It also can be specified for remote repositories.

 *repo*:
     The path to the repository.
-For local client repositories this is the path to the *Assimilate* data directory, typically
+For local client configs this is the path to the *Assimilate* data directory, typically
     ``~user/.local/share/assimilate``.
 It is not necessary to specify this path for configs in your own account.
-For local server repositories this is the path to the *Borg* repository.
+For local server repositories this is the path to a *Borg* repository.

     If a relative path is given, it is combined with *root* and the combination specifies the absolute path to the repository.